a-flyleaf/ygbtdm/cast/joce/designnotes.md

     w: y

 sum: |-
   Tall, wide, angular.
 Wears a military shirt, fingerless gloves, and stern expression.
-Often carries a standoffish demeanor, and can appear imposing.
+Often standoffish; can appear imposing.
 Easily rattled, however, and noticeably so; prone to stuttering and bouts of agitated, repetitive motions (which often involve the hands).

   Associated with **dull yellow**.
 (May appear, but shouldn't *actually* be, green.)